-Acumen Hypotension Prediction Index (HPI) Software Feature 168 Enhanced Parameter Tracking.
-186 Fluid Responsiveness Test.
-189 HemoSphere Tissue Oximetry Module Monitoring 193
+Acumen TM Hypotension Prediction Index (HPI) Software Feature 96 Enhanced Parameter Tracking 16 Fluid Responsiveness Test 19 HemoSphere Tissue Oximetry Module Monitoring 23

-12.1 Acumen Hypotension Prediction Index (HPI) Software Feature
+13.1 AcumenTM Hypotension Prediction Index (HPI) Software Feature

-Acumen Hypotension Prediction Index (HPI) software, when activated while using a Acumen IQ sensor connected to a radial arterial catheter, provides the clinician with information regarding the likelihood of a patient trending towards a hypotensive event and the associated hemodynamics.
+AcumenTM Hypotension Prediction Index (HPI) software, when activated and using a Acumen IQ sensor connected to a radial arterial catheter (minimally-invasive monitoring) or Acumen IQ finger cuff and HRS (noninvasive mode), provides the clinician with information regarding the likelihood of a patient trending towards a hypotensive event and the associated hemodynamics.
 A hypotensive event is defined as mean arterial pressure (MAP) < 65 mmHg for at least one minute.
-The accuracy of the presented measurements is based upon several factors: the arterial line is reliable (not damped), the connected arterial line pressure sensor is well aligned and properly zeroed, and patient demographics (age, gender, height, and weight) have been accurately entered into the device.
+During minimally-invasive monitoring, the accuracy of the presented measurements is based upon several factors: the arterial line is reliable (not damped), the connected arterial line pressure sensor is well aligned and properly zeroed, and patient demographics (age, gender, height, and weight) have been accurately entered into the device.
+During noninvasive monitoring, the accuracy of the presented measurements is based upon several factors: the finger cuff has been properly sized and placed, the HRS has been properly zeroed and positioned. and patient demographics (age, gender, height, and weight) have been accurately entered into the device.

-The effectiveness of the HPI parameter has been established using radial arterial pressure waveform data.
+CAUTION The effectiveness of the HPI parameter has been established using radial arterial pressure waveform data.
 The effectiveness of the HPI parameter using arterial pressure from other sites (e.g., femoral) has not been evaluated.

-The Acumen HPI feature is intended for use in surgical or non-surgical patients receiving advanced hemodynamic monitoring.
+The Acumen HPITM feature is intended for use in operating room (OR) patients receiving advanced noninvasive hemodynamic monitoring.
+The Acumen HPITM feature is intended for use in surgical and non-surgical patients receiving advanced minimally-invasive hemodynamic monitoring.
 The additional quantitative information provided by using the Acumen HPI feature is for reference only and no therapeutic decisions should be made based solely on the Acumen Hypotension Prediction Index (HPI) parameter.